skanes17/townsbattle/README.md

 ## ❓ General Info

 - "Townsbattle" is my second project, and I started it with no prior knowledge in React, TypeScript, Tailwind CSS, or Node.js/NPM.
+Each piece of art was painstakingly generated using prompts to Midjourney AI.
 - There was a very steep learning curve, and I made countless mistakes, but I was rewarded with valuable experience and expertise in these technologies while creating a fun and unique game.
 - As an avid gamer who had never tried building my own game, this was a fantastic and rewarding challenge.
 I hope this project inspires others to explore new tech and improve their skills!